kresnahendri/jekyll-blog/README.md

 # jekyll-blog
-mini site and personal blog that was built by beautifull jekyl
+mini site and personal blog that was built by beautifull jekyll

 Hell-o Everyone